Some Portland marchers express regrets about attack on Dem HQ, anti-Biden graffiti: report

 CLICK HERE TO GET THE FOX NEWS APP

 Police said they caught up with the rioters in the parking lot near the high school and arrested at least eight for disorderly conduct, criminal mischief, and reckless burning.
-One of the rioters arrested had Molotov cocktails on him.

 Marches like the one on Wednesday have frustrated police reform activists and Black Lives Matter members who say the senseless violence and destruction set the movement against police brutality back and turn people against the movement.